 I finally found someone, to whom dusk matters and affects, in equal measure.
 Finally a person who has a relationship with the setting sun, a person who has revelations at dusk.
 And just like me, dusk is a harbinger of hope for her.
 How a moment captured during twilight becomes perfectly stored in one’s memory has always been a mystery to me.
 A marker which nature gives us every single day, to take stock of the day, to pause and reflect.

 Few pages into the book, I am enjoying the journey along with them and back in my, if not happy then, content place, where I can once again live with myself.
 The golden days of solitude and unhurried activity.
-Of short naps and long silences, punctuated only by the cries of birds and the sound of wind swaying branches and rustling the dry leaves (which have a characteristic sound) and occasionally people.
+Of short naps and long silences, punctuated only by the cries of birds and the sound of wind swaying branches and rustling the dry leaves and occasionally people.
 Now I am more accustomed to the book, attuned to its needs and it to mine.
 And I am excited to be travelling with them.

 The road is my home.